 Field-hunting tip

-Look in fumarolic deposits on volcanic basalt country — that is the host setting where romanorlovite typically forms.
+Look in fumarolic deposits on volcanic basalt country, the host setting where romanorlovite typically forms.
 If you start seeing sylvite, halite, eritreite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals habit, so train your eye for that shape before scanning the outcrop.